MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-powerapps-link.md

 # Open an app created in Power Apps from the Dynamics 365 Guides HoloLens app

 If a Step card in the Microsoft Dynamics 365 Guides HoloLens app includes a **Power Apps** button, you can open an app by selecting the button.
 The app is opened in a browser on HoloLens.
 When you close the browser, you return to the step.

+> [!IMPORTANT]
-To run Power Apps from Dynamics 365 Guides, you must have a Power Apps license.
+> To run Power Apps from Dynamics 365 Guides, you must have a Power Apps license.
 You must also have permission to view the app that was created in Power Apps.

 ![Power Apps button](media/website-button-runtime.PNG "Power Apps button")